GES

 Three Methods of Amendment — Graduated Flexibility

-The Constitution provides three distinct methods of amendment, reflecting K.C.
-Wheare's observation that the Indian Constitution is "quasi-federal" — neither purely rigid nor purely flexible.
-Method 1: Simple Majority of Parliament (like ordinary legislation) — these provisions are not technically amendments "under Art 368" and include: Art 2 (admission of new states), Art 3 (formation/alteration/boundary changes of states — requires prior Presidential recommendation and reference to affected state legislature, but state's opinion is not binding), Art 4 (consequential changes to Schedules I and IV), Art 169 (creation or abolition of state Legislative Councils — requires state assembly resolution by special majority), Second Schedule (salaries and allowances of President, Governors, Speaker, judges, CAG, etc.), Art 105/194 (parliamentary/state legislature privileges), Art 11 (citizenship), quorum rules, salaries of MPs, rules of procedure, use of English in Parliament (Art 348), and delimitation of constituencies.
-These are significant changes effected by ordinary legislative process, making the Constitution partly flexible.
-Method 2: Special Majority of Parliament — majority of the total membership of each House AND at least 2/3 of members present and voting.
-This is the standard method for most constitutional provisions, including Fundamental Rights, Directive Principles, and all provisions not covered by Methods 1 or 3.
-Method 3: Special Majority + Ratification by at least half of the state legislatures (by simple majority) — required for provisions affecting the federal balance: election of President (Art 54-55), extent of executive power of Union and states (Art 73, 162), Supreme Court and High Courts (Art 124-147, 214-231), distribution of legislative powers between Union and states (Seventh Schedule), representation of states in Parliament, and Article 368 itself.
-The ratification must be by resolution, no time limit specified.
+Picture three tiers of difficulty.
+Method 1 — Simple Majority (like ordinary legislation): these are technically NOT amendments "under Art 368."
+They include: Art 2 (admission of new states), Art 3 (formation/alteration/boundary changes of states — needs Presidential recommendation and reference to the affected state, but the state's opinion is NOT binding), Art 4 (consequential changes to Schedules I and IV), Art 169 (creation/abolition of Legislative Councils — needs state assembly resolution by special majority), Second Schedule (salaries of President, Governors, Speaker, judges, CAG), Art 105/194 (legislative privileges), Art 11 (citizenship), quorum rules, MP salaries, rules of procedure, use of English in Parliament (Art 348), and delimitation.
+This makes the Constitution partly flexible.
+Method 2 — Special Majority: majority of total membership of each House AND at least 2/3 of members present and voting.
+This is the default method for most provisions — Fundamental Rights, DPSPs, and everything not covered by Methods 1 or 3.
+Method 3 — Special Majority + State Ratification: the toughest tier.
+After both Houses pass the bill by special majority, at least half of all state legislatures must ratify it by simple majority.
+No time limit for ratification.
+Required for provisions touching the federal balance: election of President (Art 54-55), extent of Union and state executive power (Art 73, 162), Supreme Court and High Courts (Art 124-147, 214-231), distribution of legislative powers (Seventh Schedule), representation of states in Parliament, and — critically — Article 368 itself.

 Procedure under Article 368 — Step by Step

-The amendment procedure under Art 368 involves several steps with specific constitutional requirements.
-Step 1 — Introduction: An amendment bill can be introduced in EITHER House of Parliament (Lok Sabha or Rajya Sabha) — unlike Money Bills which must originate in the LS.
-It can be introduced by a Minister or a private member.
-No prior permission of the President is required for introduction — unlike Money Bills which require Presidential recommendation under Art 117.
-Step 2 — Passage: The bill must be passed in each House SEPARATELY by a special majority — majority of total membership of that House AND 2/3 of members present and voting.
-There is NO provision for a joint sitting of both Houses in case of disagreement (unlike ordinary bills under Art 108).
-This means if either House rejects the bill or fails to pass it by special majority, the amendment fails.
-Step 3 — State Ratification (if required): For Method 3 amendments, after passage by both Houses, the bill must be ratified by the legislatures of at least half of the states (currently 14 out of 28 states).
-State ratification is by simple majority.
-There is no time limit specified in the Constitution for state ratification — unlike the US where proposed amendments can have time limits.
-Step 4 — Presidential Assent: After passage (and ratification if needed), the bill is presented to the President, who SHALL give assent — there is no discretion to withhold assent or return the bill (clarified by the 24th Amendment, 1971).
-The amendment comes into force from the date of Presidential assent or from a date specified in the amendment itself.
+Walk through the steps.
+Step 1 — Introduction: the bill can be introduced in EITHER House (Lok Sabha or Rajya Sabha).
+Unlike Money Bills, no need to start in the LS.
+A Minister or a private member can introduce it.
+No prior Presidential permission required — another contrast with Money Bills (which need Art 117 recommendation).
+Step 2 — Passage: each House must separately pass the bill by special majority — majority of total membership AND 2/3 of members present and voting.
+No joint sitting if the Houses disagree (unlike ordinary bills under Art 108).
+If either House rejects it, the amendment is dead.
+Step 3 — State Ratification (if Method 3): after both Houses pass, at least half the state legislatures (currently 14 out of 28) must ratify by simple majority.
+No time limit for ratification — unlike the US, which sometimes imposes a 7-year deadline.
+Step 4 — Presidential Assent: the President SHALL give assent.
+No discretion to withhold or return the bill (clarified by the 24th Amendment, 1971).
+The amendment takes effect from the date of Presidential assent or a date specified in the amendment itself.

 Evolution of the Amendability Debate — From Shankari Prasad to Kesavananda

-The question of whether Parliament can amend Fundamental Rights has been the most contested constitutional issue in Indian history, decided through a series of landmark cases spanning two decades.
+The question "Can Parliament amend Fundamental Rights?" triggered India's most epic constitutional battles over two decades.
 Shankari Prasad v.
-Union of India (1951): The SC unanimously held that Parliament's constituent power under Art 368 is different from its ordinary legislative power under Art 245.
-The word "law" in Art 13(2) (which says "the State shall not make any law which takes away or abridges FRs") refers to ordinary laws, not constitutional amendments.
-Therefore, Parliament CAN amend FRs under Art 368.
+Union of India (1951): SC unanimously held that "law" in Art 13(2) means ordinary law, not constitutional amendments.
+Parliament CAN amend FRs under Art 368.
 Sajjan Singh v.
-State of Rajasthan (1965): Reaffirmed Shankari Prasad by a 3:2 majority.
-But Justice Hidayatullah's dissent hinted at limits: "if the amendment power is unlimited, it could be used to destroy the very Constitution."
+State of Rajasthan (1965): reaffirmed Shankari Prasad (3:2), but Justice Hidayatullah's dissent planted a seed — "if the amendment power is unlimited, it could be used to destroy the very Constitution."
 Golaknath v.
-State of Punjab (1967): An 11-judge bench reversed Shankari Prasad and Sajjan Singh by a narrow 6:5 majority.
-Chief Justice Subba Rao held that Fundamental Rights are "transcendental and immutable" and Parliament cannot amend them under Art 368.
-The court applied the doctrine of "prospective overruling" — the ruling would not invalidate amendments already made (1st, 4th, 17th) but would prevent future amendments to FRs.
-This created a constitutional crisis: agrarian reform and social justice legislation were blocked because land reform laws couldn't be immunized from FR challenges.
-The political response was the 24th Amendment (1971), which expressly restored Parliament's power to amend any provision including FRs, and the 25th Amendment (1971), which modified Art 31C.
+State of Punjab (1967): an 11-judge bench reversed both earlier decisions by 6:5.
+Chief Justice Subba Rao declared Fundamental Rights "transcendental and immutable."
+Parliament cannot touch them.
+The court used "prospective overruling" — past amendments (1st, 4th, 17th) stayed valid, but no future FR amendments allowed.
+This triggered a constitutional crisis: land reform and social justice legislation ground to a halt because laws could not be immunized from FR challenges.
+Parliament hit back with the 24th Amendment (1971), expressly restoring the power to amend any provision including FRs, and the 25th Amendment (1971), modifying Art 31C.

 Kesavananda Bharati v.
 State of Kerala (1973) — The Basic Structure Doctrine